kjarnet/trovesync/README.md

 _before_ uploading to Trovebox.
 2. Ask Trovebox support kindly to disable exiftran for your account.

+Another issue is related to local backup of deleted pictures:
+If you don't have a folder with the name you chose for you backup folders inside each of your local album folders, deleted photos will instead be renamed and you'll loose all deleted photos but the last!

 Change history
 --------------
+#### Version 0.2
+- Cleaned up code, splitting it into classes.
+- Synchronizing several albums (set up in cred.json)

 #### Version 0.1
 - First working version with basic functionality
 - Synchronize single local folder with single (existing) remote album.